 Getting great printable daily planner page finalized has been challenging to say the least!
 It had to have some basic things like my to do list and places for my appointments, but it also had to be open enough that I could be my normal, creative and quirky self.

 So I use my calendar to record appointments, time sensitive projects and nothing else.
 Functionally if I am doing something with someone else, it goes on my online calendar that my husband and assistant can see.
 Additionally if I have to block out some time for a project, I will put that in, but I found that my calendar was terrible task manager.

 I used to try to put all the things I had to get done in a day in there, supposedly using the time slots to show how long the task would take and “hopefully” having a record of all I accomplished.

 What it turned into was a disorganized mess of things that I just kept moving until “tomorrow and tomorrow” without having a clear plan or goals that I was trying to accomplish.

-So I finally started a daily planner page template that I would be able to print out and use as time went on.
+I started a daily planner page template that I would be able to print out and use as time went on.
 There are some really snazzy features that I never knew I would want until I started using it!